 Bladder cancer is much more common in men than in women.

-Urinary infections, kidney and bladder stones, bladder catheters left in place a long time, and other causes of chronic bladder irritation have been linked with bladder cancer (especially squamous cell carcinoma of the bladder), but it’s not clear if they actually cause bladder cancer.
+Urinary infections, kidney and bladder stones, bladder catheters left in place a long time, and other causes of chronic (ongoing) bladder irritation have been linked to bladder cancer (especially squamous cell carcinoma of the bladder).
+But it’s not clear if they actually cause bladder cancer.

-Before birth, there is a connection between the belly button and the bladder.
+Before birth, there's a connection between the belly button and the bladder.
 This is called the urachus.
-If part of this connection remains after birth, it could become cancerous.
+If part of this connection remains after birth, it could become cancer.
 Cancers that start in the urachus are usually adenocarcinomas, which are made up of cancerous gland cells.
 About one-third of the adenocarcinomas of the bladder start here.
-However, this is still rare, accounting for less than half of 1% of all bladder cancers.
+But this is still rare, accounting for less than half of 1% of all bladder cancers.

 Another rare birth defect called exstrophy greatly increases a person’s risk of bladder cancer.
 In bladder exstrophy, both the bladder and the abdominal wall in front of the bladder don’t close completely during fetal development and are fused together.
 This leaves the inner lining of the bladder exposed outside the body.
 Surgery soon after birth can close the bladder and abdominal wall (and repair other related defects), but people who have this still have a higher risk for urinary infections and bladder cancer.